 For more detailed equipment information, please visit this article.

-Some organizations place restrictions on their networks that prevent RMS SampleSync, our sound library delivery utility, from running.
+Some organizations place restrictions on their networks that prevent Show Delivery Utility and RMS SampleSync (our sound library delivery utility) from running.
 Here are a few things you can try to work around this:

-Each computer you use Sinfonia on needs to have its own unlock code.
+Each Sinfonia computer needs its own unlock code.
 To request an unlock code for an additional computer:

 The RMS team has created sample banks that replicate the sound of each show in our catalogue.
 Every single line of the original orchestration is accounted for and you can use the instrument to support a variety of acoustic combinations.